-The escrow holder makes sure that the terms and conditions of the agreement between the sellers and the buyers are reached in preparation of the sale being finished.
+The escrow agent makes sure that the terms and conditions of the agreement between the seller and buyer are completed prior to the sale being finished.

 Upon finishing of all instructions of the escrow, closing can take place.
 At this time, all payments and fees for inspections, title insurance and real estate commissions are paid out.
-The property's title gets transferred to you and title insurance is issued per the policies of your particular escrow process.
+Title to the property is then transferred to you as new homeowner and appropriate title insurance is issued as outlined in the escrow policy.

 Creating a Mortgage Escrow Account helps keep track of on-going expenses while there's a loan on your house.
-Though most home buyers make payments via their monthly mortgage payment, Escrow Accounts are deposited into at closing as well.
+Generally, the Escrow Account is partially funded at closing and the home buyer makes on-going contributions through their monthly mortgage payment.

 This is a simple outline of the escrow process.
-Your specific plan will vary based on your bank and your escrow company.
+Your specific methods will be slightly different depending on your bank and your escrow agent.